rohbdn07/rohbdn07/README.md

 - 🔭 I’m currently working on **some self-made projects.**

-- 🌱 I’m currently learning **AWS services and more depth on Typescript.**

 - 👯 Currently, I’m working **as a full-stack developer and Automation tester.**

 - 👨‍💻 All of my projects are available at [https://rohitbhandari13.web.app/](https://rohitbhandari13.web.app/)